 The university was closed for many years after the November Uprising of 1830.
 Many students and professors were persecuted after taking part in it.
 After the January Uprising of 1863 it was transformed into the Imperial University of Warsaw, with Russian being the official language for the next 46 years.
 The Tsar believed that it would be a good way to “Russify” Polish society.

-Some buildings of this historical campus on Krakowskie Przedmieście Street actually survived the war.
-Enter its beautiful gate constructed in the beginning of the 20th century, designed by a great Polish architect Stefan Szyller.
-On the left of the gate there is the Neo-Renaissance Uruski Palace – the Department of Geography and Regional Studies.
+The gate was constructed in the beginning of the 20th century was designed by a Polish architect Stefan Szyller.
+On the left from the gate there is the Neo-Renaissance Uruski Palace – the Department of Geography and Regional Studies.
 After you enter the university gate you will see the Old Library building in front (today a lecture hall).
-Behind it there is the Kazimierzowski Palace (Villa Regia) which was the summer royal residence in the 17th century.
+Behind, there is the Kazimierzowski Palace (Villa Regia) which was the summer royal residence in the 17th century.
 It was heavily damaged during World War II.
 After its reconstruction it became the university rector`s office.

-You should definitely visit the Column Hall, one of the greatest Neoclassical interiors in Poland.
-It`s based in the Faculty of History building but unfortunately it`s open to the public only on Wednesdays from 10 am to 5 pm (free entry).
-An identical looking building, but on the left, facing the Old Library there is the Auditorium.
+On the left, while facing the Old Library there is the Auditorium.
 The building has been recently restored.
 It`s one of the most important buildings in the history of Polish education.
 It has held the lectures of famous Polish scientists of Physics, Music and Medicine.
 Also, Frederick Chopin used to study here.

 Another place here connected with Frederic Chopin is the Faculty of History of Arts building.
 Young Chopin used to live here with his parents when his father was a teacher at the Warsaw Lyceum based in the Kazimierzowski Palace.